karthickram286/the-code-less-travelled/src/blog-posts/js-es2020-features.md

 ##3. globalThis

 In almost all languages there'll be one big context object that contains everything.
-In Javascript this big context object differs from one environment to other.
-In browers this is called **window**, in node.js runtime it is called **global** and in web workers it is called **self**.
+In Javascript, this big context object differs from one environment to another.
+In browsers, this is called **window**, in node.js runtime, it is called **global** and in web workers, it is called **self**.
 If there comes a new runtime in the future, we may have to use something like **me**(oh wait, some of us are already using it).
 We simply can't use one context in other environments and this led to a lot of confusion.
 So ES2020, introduces this **globalThis** which is one super context object.